ReTraCE Project Roundtable for industry and policy makers

-The project meeting will take place for 2 days on 11 - 12.05.202 and will be connected to the ABIS Knowledge Into Action Forum 2020 with the annual General Assembly.
-The two events will be closely intertwined by the common focus on Circular Economy and the attendance to ReTrace meeting includes a free participation in the Knowledge Into Action Forum.
+The project meeting will take place for 2 days on 11 - 12.05.2020 and will be connected to the ABIS Knowledge Into Action Forum 2020 with the annual General Assembly.
+The two events will be closely interconnected by the common focus on Circular Economy and the attendance to ReTrace meeting includes a free participation in the Knowledge Into Action Forum.

 The main aim of the ReTraCE project is the creation of a cohort of professionals capable of driving the transition towards the Circular Econmy (CE) employable not only by research institutions, but also by public sector bodies (local authorities and national agencies) and manufacturing/service sectors (such as the ones represented in the consortium, including: metals industry; electric and electronic equipment manufacturing; construction materials; waste management).

 The main innovation proposed by the project will be the development of a holistic approach for evaluating and realising the transition towards the Circular Economy, involving knowledge and methodologies from multiple domains (including Supply Chain Management, Environmental Science, Environmental and Ecological Economics, Science and Technology Studies, Innovation Studies) and addressing economic, environmental and social issues.
 The trans-national, multi-disciplinary, multi-sector, multi-stakeholder approach proposed in this project aims to bridge the main gap in research dealing with the CE paradigm, that, to date has been characterised by a “silo” approach that has undermined theoretical development and knowledge transfer to practitioners

 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie Innovative Training Networks (H2020-MSCA-ITN-2018) scheme, grant agreement number 814247 (ReTraCE).